-- Resident and/or family preferences or requests - Medicare/Medicaid reimbursement policies across the healthcare spectrum - Legal/regulatory concerns for managing acute conditions in a non-acute setting - Ability to provide palliative and/or hospice care - Availability of trained staff in the post-acute setting - Availability of Lab and Pharmacy services in the post-acute setting - Emergency department pressure to treat and discharge
+- Resident and/or family preferences or requests - Medicare/Medicaid reimbursement policies across the healthcare spectrum - Legal/regulatory concerns for managing acute conditions in a non-acute setting - Ability to provide palliative and/or hospice care - Availability of trained staff in the facility - Availability of Lab and Pharmacy services - Emergency department pressure to treat and discharge

-Regardless of these factors, LTC providers will play an integral role in 2013 to help acute hospital providers meet the requirement to reduce preventable readmissions by 20%, which will save \$15 billion in costs and prevent 1.6 million readmissions, and reduce harm to patients by 40% resulting in \$20 billion in costs and 1.8 million fewer patient injuries.
+Regardless of these factors, LTC providers will play an ongoing integral role in helping acute hospital providers meet the requirement to reduce preventable readmissions by 20%, which will save \$15 billion in costs and prevent 1.6 million readmissions, and reduce harm to patients by 40% resulting in \$20 billion in costs and 1.8 million fewer patient injuries.
 The hospital's readmission performance will measure the excess readmission ratio against a national average for the hospital's set of patients with acute myocardial infarction, heart failure, and pneumonia conditions to calculate their specific ratio.
 As acute hospital providers review sources of admissions and readmissions, significant focus will be placed on reducing or eliminating those that have a significant impact on their readmission rates.
 LTC providers that have the proper policies, programs, and procedures in place to monitor, manage, and avoid readmissions will benefit from higher hospital referral rates and ultimately revenue.